 According to accounts, the church’s musical tradition, classical structure, and connection to UK culture were described in ways that emphasized its distinctiveness and appeal to visitors from similar backgrounds.

-This cultural positioning, Cameron says, made Stonebriar stand apart from other churches in the region and contributed to the type of community it attracted.
+This cultural positioning, Cameron says, made Stonebriar Church stand apart from other churches in the region and contributed to the type of community it attracted.

 A Place Where They Would Feel at Home

-Cameron notes that Stonebriar’s strong British, Scottish, and Irish cultural identity made it a natural draw for people with ties to the United Kingdom.
+Cameron notes that Stonebriar Church’s strong British, Scottish, and Irish cultural identity made it a natural draw for people with ties to the United Kingdom.
 Cameron describes the church as a place that brought together people from similar cultural backgrounds and interests.
 The church created an environment that drew a wide range of attendees, including those with cultural ties to the United Kingdom as well as those who were simply drawn to its classical music and style of worship.

-She says that her own presence at the church, along with that of her estranged husband, was rooted in that shared cultural background, as they were both originally from the UK.
 The members of the Maxwell family, the other individuals referenced in this reporting, were also from the UK or maintained professional ties there—and given Christine Maxwell’s professional associations with Alan Hightower, it didn’t seem unusual that she and her family were invited to the church and were seen attending services and interacting with others in the church community.

 The witness who observed them with Hightower in the Stonebriar Church lobby stated, “Alan looked like he was going overboard to make them feel at home.
 He was excited that they accepted his invitation to visit the church and told them he thought Stonebriar Church was a place where they would feel at home.”